0xAX/asm/content/asm_5.md

 ## Conclusion

-As we have seen in this chapter, macros are the powerful tool that may help you to reduce complexity in your assembly programming.
+As we have seen in this chapter, macros are a powerful tool that can help reduce complexity in assembly programming.

 For more information about NASM macros, go to the [official documentation](https://nasm.us/doc/nasmdoc4.html).